MrLundstrom/dotClock/README.md

 # dotClock
-A wallpaper for the application wallpaperengine.
+A wallpaper for the application Wallpaper Engine on Steam.
 Made with html, javascript and css.
 Live version @ https://steamcommunity.com/sharedfiles/filedetails/?id=897347504&searchtext=dotclock

 Mimics an old school led/digital clock